 See 5.1.9 for the reconciliation of this threat.

 An attacker builds a malicious OPC UA Server or installs an unauthorized instance of a genuine OPC UA Server in a system.
-The rogue Server may attempt to masquerade as a legitimate UA Server or it may simply appear as a new Server in the system.
+The rogue Server can attempt to masquerade as a legitimate UA Server or it can simply appear as a new Server in the system.

-A rogue Server impacts all of the security objectives except Integrity and Non-Repudiation.
+A rogue Server impacts all security objectives except Integrity and Non-Repudiation.

 See 5.1.10 for the reconciliation of this threat.

 An attacker who builds a malicious OPC UA Publisher or installs an unauthorized instance of a genuine OPC UA Publisher in a system.
-The rogue Publisher may attempt to masquerade as a legitimate UA Publisher or it may simply appear as a new Publisher in the system.
+The rogue Publisher could attempt to masquerade as a legitimate UA Publisher or it could simply appear as a new Publisher in the system.

-A rogue Publisher impacts all of the security objectives except Integrity and Non-Repudiation.
+A rogue Publisher impacts all security objectives except Integrity and Non-Repudiation.

 See 5.1.10 for the reconciliation of this threat.